 Our Werewolves Are Different: The "Lycanthropic" adjective will add "shaggy" brown fur and "fangs" to any object exposed to the light of a "full moon".

 Sequel Escalation: Adding a dictionary of adjectives means that your seemingly limitless repertoire of potential objects is now multiplied by an equally limitless number of modifiers.
 Good luck trying to write them all.

-Awesome, but Impractical: The Nintendo items in the Wii U version.
+Awesome but Impractical: The Nintendo items in the Wii U version.
 At first, it's a right lark to spawn Bowser and Mario and watch the two duke it out Scribblenauts style, but you soon realise that you can't add adjectives to them in any way.
 That's acceptable; obviously Nintendo doesn't want you vandalising their intellectual property with adjectives like 'smelly,' 'rude' or 'lizardlike.'
 What is less excusable is the fact that they will NEVER be the answer to the puzzles, even when they make 100% logical sense.
 For example, if you need a weapon to defend against a horde of zombies, spawning a sword will work, but the Master Sword?
 Not on your life.
 Of course, since this game features an object editor, you're free to make Nintendo characters and items that can be adjectified and used to solve puzzles.

 Omniscient Morality Licence: The old man who curses Lily.
 At the end, it turns out that the man was actually their father Edgar, and they're understandably quite angry at him.
 But eventually they forgive him.

 Pixellation: What the "naked" adjective does in this game: It adds a "pixel" costume over an object instead of giving them a flesh-colored tone as in the previous game.
 The pixels vanish soon after being removed, and that includes stealing them from the object.